iamcharred/RepData_PeerAssessment1/PA1_template.md

 3. Create a new dataset that is equal to the original dataset but with the missing data filled in.

+--> Here's the code that substitutes the mean steps across all days for missing steps per interval:

 ```r
 act.cleaned <- data.act